t2wain/WPFCore/src/WPFCore.Menu/README.md

 ## Todo

 Setup a command object for each menu item.
+Currently, only the View > Refresh menu is working which will execute the TNCommands.Refresh RoutedCommand.